pikooli/IBM/README.md

 ### [IBM - T2](https://ibm-4yujkq3kt-pikooli.vercel.app/)

 This is a technical test for IBM.
+Done with Nextjs, Typescript, Tailwind, ReactJs.

 T1 is doing a grid of boxes that hold number from 1 to 100.
 Each box get different color depending of the number that it hold.